DennisSchulmeister/ls-ui-component-benchmark/README.md

 Mock Implementation
 -------------------

-**WORK IN PROGRESS:** This is currently being worked on.
+**WORK IN PROGRESS:** Tonic and Svelte implementations are now finished.
+The next step will be create another evaluation matrix to decide which way to continue.
 Possible criteria for the final evaluation could be:

 * **node_modules:** Number of packages in `node_modules` after the initial project setup.
 Determined with `find node_modules -name "package.json" | wc -l`.

-* **Files:** Number of code files needed to create for the simple example component.
+* **Files:** Number of code files needed to create for the mock application.

-* **Lines of Code:** Lines of code needed to be written for the example component (including comments and white space, as I am too lazy to filter them out).
+* **Lines of Code:** Lines of code needed to be written for the mock application (including comments and white space, as I am too lazy to filter them out).

 * **Bundle Size:** File size of the generated build output that a client needs to download when running the app.

+* **Learning Curve:** My personal rating of the learning curve required to be productive with each framework.

-* **Subjective Complexity:** My personal rating of the felt complexity while implementing the example component.
+* **Subjective Complexity:** My personal rating of the felt complexity while implementing the example.
+Though that is tricky, as the second try is always easier. :-)

 * **Subjective Code Cleanliness:** My personal rating of how good or bad the self-written code looks like and how easy it is to understand and maintain.